// Cascade

 too_complex → climb

-If the model returns state: "too_complex", Cascade climbs toward the most capable end of the array and tries the next unvisited model.
+If the model returns state: "too_complex", Cascade searches upward only — toward more capable models — and tries the next unvisited one.

 4